sepiariver/mostpopular/README.md

 ```

-The above fetches the _least_ popular Resources that have been tracked (at least 1 page view) and formats the page view data with a Chunk called "mpResourcesTpl".
+The above fetches the _least_ popular Resources that have been tracked (at least 1 page view) from 1 week ago to 5 hours ago, and formats the Resource and page view data with a Chunk called "mpResourcesTpl".